umeshkumhar/terraform-provider-backupdr/docs/resources/diskpool.md

 page_title: "backupdr_diskpool Resource - terraform-provider-backupdr"
 subcategory: ""
 description: |-
   Backup/recovery appliances store data in these types of pools: Primary, Cloud, OnVault, and Snapshot.
 Every backup/recovery appliance has one primary pool that contains metadata and log files for the backup/recovery appliance.
 No user data or backups are stored in the primary pool.
-Cloud type pools represent Cloud credentials used to back up Compute Engine instances, These pools are automatically created when a Cloud credential is created.
-They do not represent a pool of disks managed by the backup/recovery appliance.
-OnVault pools Provide long-term object storage using Google Cloud storage buckets.
+  Cloud type pools represent Cloud credentials used to back up Compute Engine instances.
+These pools are automatically created when a Cloud credential is created.
+They do not represent a pool of disks managed by the backup/recovery appliance.OnVault pools provide long-term object storage using Google Cloud storage buckets.
 Snapshot pools contain your most recent backups and restored images.
 They enable instant access to your data.
 For more information, see Storage pools https://cloud.google.com/backup-disaster-recovery/docs/concepts/storage-pools.
 ---

 # backupdr_diskpool (Resource)

 Backup/recovery appliances store data in these types of pools: Primary, Cloud, OnVault, and Snapshot.
 Every backup/recovery appliance has one primary pool that contains metadata and log files for the backup/recovery appliance.
 No user data or backups are stored in the primary pool.
-Cloud type pools represent Cloud credentials used to back up Compute Engine instances, These pools are automatically created when a Cloud credential is created.
+Cloud type pools represent Cloud credentials used to back up Compute Engine instances.
+These pools are automatically created when a Cloud credential is created.
 They do not represent a pool of disks managed by the backup/recovery appliance.
-OnVault pools Provide long-term object storage using Google Cloud storage buckets.
+OnVault pools provide long-term object storage using Google Cloud storage buckets.
 Snapshot pools contain your most recent backups and restored images.
 They enable instant access to your data.
 For more information, see [Storage pools](https://cloud.google.com/backup-disaster-recovery/docs/concepts/storage-pools).

 ## Example Usage